Jeomon/ReAct-Agent/src/agent/prompt.md

     "Observation": "Result from the tool will be provided here."
 }}
 ```
-- Wait for the user to provide the observation before proceeding to the next iteration.
+- **Important:** Wait for the user to provide the observation before proceeding to the next iteration.
 Do not move to the next step without the observation.

 **Option 2: Final Answer**
 Once you have gathered enough information or if you already know the answer, use this format: